ibm-cloud-docs/connected-trade-platform/white-paper.md

 As organizations look to modernize their trade finance journeys, we have leveraged the breadth of IBM’s technology and consulting capabilities to develop a Connected Trade Platform for the industry.

-As part of our approach, we are sourcing digitally native business-process capabilities from multiple fintechs, given that no two banks are likely going to going to have the same set of applications or processes.
+As part of our approach, we are sourcing digitally native business-process capabilities from multiple fintechs, given that no two banks are likely going to have the same set of applications or processes.

 Our platform strategy is designed to build secured infrastructure that is optimized for regulated business processes and help support clients in their compliance journeys.
 It is also abstracted at a common infrastructure control plane that aims to make it easy for banks to adopt and consume.
 With a plug-and-play integration framework for banking-specific backend systems, the platform can help enable the flow of financial transactions from the front office to the back office.